haoboguo/Protein-Structural-Entropy/README.md

 The code and examples are related to the manuscript "A suggestion of converting protein intrinsic disorder to structural entropy using Shannon's information theory", submitted to the journal Entropy (2019).

+500 random protein sequences with random capacities range from 50 to 800 were built using the code random.R.

 Hao-Bo Guo